Destroyers04/Info284_Project/Data Processing/Exploration/aaronVisualize.md

     - Varighet
     - Tidspunkt

-- Look at outliers for each of the features you have chosen to include.
+- Look at outliers for each of the features we have chosen to include.
+(1/5)
-- Pick 3 models that fits the features you have chosen to include.
+- Pick 3 models that fits the features we have chosen to include.
-- Find out WHAT you have to do with the features you have chosen so that it can be used in the machine learning model.
+- Find out WHAT we have to do with the features we have chosen so that it can be used in our machine learning model.

 # Outlier Analysis Guidelines for Feature Exploration